-In round 2 of the Iso Dye Club, we’ll be sewing and dyeing a clothing collection.
+In round 2 of the Iso Dye Club, you will sew and dye a clothing collection.
 The focus is on simplicity – working with simple shapes to design and make clothing without patterns or measuring tape.
-Then we will be naturally dyeing and eco-printing them.
-Just like the first round of the Iso Dye Club, it’s also an opportunity to connect with other makers and plant lovers.
-Gathering in a gentle, creative community.
-Learning and making together, and supporting and uplifting each other.
+And then naturally dyeing and eco-printing them.

 This course is offered with variable pricing levels, to make it more accessible.
 If you can, I encourage you to pay the full price ‘Tree’ level or higher.
 This allows me to earn a fair income from my work, and also to offer concession places.
 In turn, this keeps the ‘pay what you can’ pricing model sustainable.
 But if you can only afford the lowest levels, you are still very welcome.